TombstoneTumbleweedArt/import-ply-as-verts/README.md

 ![The_Gang-Render](https://user-images.githubusercontent.com/24717972/154948015-238c3d0d-43e4-4b63-a316-4f4470ce172d.jpg)

-All the objects in this share a single Material that uses the correctly imported vertex colors.
-The point cloud files have had a simple geometry node tree applied (included in the <i>Example.blend</i> file).
+All the objects in this scene share a single Material of correctly imported vertex colors.
+The point clouds have a simple Geometry Node tree applied . <i>(Material and Nodetree included in the </i>Example.blend<i> file).</i>

 # Install

-  The `__init__.py` and `import_ply.py` files from the repo replace the stock importer files.
+  Since these are Scripts and not an Addon, the `__init__.py` and `import_ply.py` files from the repo will need to be manually pasted alongside the stock importer files.

   1. Open Blender's location on your computer.
 On Windows this is generally <i>'C:\Program Files\Blender Foundation\'</i>
   2. If multiple version numbers are present, open the folder of the version you want to upgrade (for our example here, <i>'Blender 3.1'</i>)